Mezidor1125/cs465-fullstack/README.md

 ## Reflection

 ### How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

+This course has helped me immensely in terms of professional development.
+With working full time and going to school full time, its been hard to really nail down what I wanted to go into after school, what languages interested me, and if I wanted to work front or back end in the developement world.
+This course has helped me narrow down the direction I want to go career wise and what other skills I need to pursue to be competitive in the job market.
+I think that the biggest skill that I have developed in this process is that I have gained a better understanding how different modules or components of code link together and how they can be used to build a finished product.